ErpNetDocs/tech/modules/general/products/product-relations/product_relations.md

 This function is useful when users need to add complementary or commercially related products during document entry.

-Learn how to use it from [HERE](https://docs.erp.net/tech/modules/general/products/how-to/add-related.html)
+Learn how to use it [HERE](https://docs.erp.net/tech/modules/general/products/how-to/add-related.html)